lissatransborda/words-count/README.md

 To make the use more pratical, the website doesn't have any button, the user only need to type in the textbox, and the count will be updated.

-## Architecture and fluxogram
+## Architecture and flowchart

-The website is made by a backend, that receives the text, if the text is longer than 1000 caracters, `send a Bad Request` saying that text is too long, if not, count, and return the number in a API, and a frontend, that gets the text from the user, send to the backend, get the number response, and show in the screen.
+The website is made by a backend, that receives the text, if the text is longer than 1000 caracters, send a `Bad Request` response, saying that text is too long, if not, count, and return the number in a API, and a frontend, that gets the text from the user, send to the backend, get the number response, and show in the screen.

-This fluxogram can be represented in visual way with a flowchart, that can be more simple to understand.
+This flowchart can be represented in visual way, that can be more simple to understand.

 ![flowchart](assets/flowchart.jpg)

-The limit of 1000 caracters is to simulate a DDoS security, preventing the server to process too many words per second.
+> The limit of 1000 caracters is to simulate a DDoS security, preventing the server to process too many words per second.

 ## Running